Sign in

 • Care instructions: Unplug the grinder before cleaning.
 The removable cup and lids are top-rack dishwasher-safe.
 Wipe the grinder base with a damp cloth (do not immerse in water).

-What we liked: It was simple to choose and adjust the grind setting&#;choose from six coarseness settings that are clearly marked on the grinder.
+What we liked: It was straightforward to choose and adjust the grind setting—there are six coarseness settings clearly marked on the grinder.
 The generous length and rounded wooden top made it comfortable to hold.

-What we didn't like: It's pretty small and will need to be refilled frequently.
-After refilling, you'll grind air for a while before all the peppercorns settle.
+What we didn't like: It's relatively small and requires frequent refilling.
+After refilling, you will need to grind air for a while until all the peppercorns settle.

 Key Specs